Baldemyr/Web-API-Code-Quiz-4/README.md

 Javascript Project

-Generates a password based on specific criteria
+Generates a password based on specific criteria entered by user.
+These include length, case special characters and numbers.